filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 ### Example
 1. Let's make a new Architect project directly from the command line!

-This command will create a new directory, install Architect into the local project folder with an app structure already scaffolded.
+This command will create a new directory, install a local version of Architect, and generate a folder structure.
 ```bash
 npm init @architect ./myexpress
 ```